 Dispute Resolution: EESI is committed to resolving all disputes with its customers in a prompt and professional manner.
 If you have a dispute concerning our service, please contact us as set out below under "Contacting EESI."
 If we cannot resolve the dispute to your and our mutual satisfaction, your EESI Contract provides that all disputes between us will be settled by binding arbitration in accordance with the expedited rules of the American Arbitration Association or "as otherwise required by Law or the Rules."
 However, the Rules provide that if you are small commercial (<50kW demand) customer, you cannot be required to submit disputes to arbitration and you therefore have the right to pursue all remedies as may be legally available to you, including through the courts and by contacting the PUCT.

 Limitation of Warranties, Remedies, Liability and Damages: Your EESI Contract contains provisions limiting our warranties and both of our remedies, liability and damages.
-Please refer to your EESI Contract for these provisions, [which we believe to be standard for contracts of this nature,] under "General Terms and Conditions" "Limitation of Remedies, Liability and Damages" and "UCC/Disclaimer of Warranties."
+Please refer to your EESI Contract for these provisions, under "General Terms and Conditions" "Limitation of Remedies, Liability and Damages" and "UCC/Disclaimer of Warranties."

 Non-discrimination: We do not discriminate in the marketing or provision of electric service based on a customer's race, creed, color, national origin, ancestry, sex, marital status, lawful source of income, level of income, disability, familial status, location in an economically distressed geographic area, or qualification for low-income or energy efficiency services.